Parthsingh2111/cSharp-Refrence-Code/README.md

 # PayGlocal Server-to-Server Reference (C# / .NET)

 This repository contains minimal reference code to initiate a PayGlocal payment server-to-server.

-Important: This is reference code
+Important: This is reference code and uses the PayGlocal UAT (testing environment) endpoint.
+Once testing is complete, the endpoint should be updated for production.

 ## What this does
 - Exposes a minimal API endpoint: `POST /pg/initiate`